 Talk to people about your concerns.

 They may not be able to solve it all for you, but just listening to your issues and providing suggestions could take a load off your shoulders.
-Find out what are other working parents you know are doing.
+Find out what other working parents you know are doing.
 Talk to your manager about your worries.
 Of course, they’ll be aware of the issues parents are facing and your organisation may well be looking at what can be put in place.
 But for the immediate future can you take a couple of days of annual leave to sort it out?
 And if you’re worried about pay visit Mental Health and Money Advice for tips.

 Virtual playdates are the way forward.